Digital Marketing Resume

 - Time period

-Followed by point form including the following components across each point:
+Followed by segments including the following components across each point:

 - Subheadings to segment each specialisation (if applicable)